2.4

 The Faculty Senate represents all faculties of the University with respect to all academic functions such as the establishment and termination of degree programs, major modifications of requirements for existing degrees, and actions affecting all faculties, or more than one faculty, of the University.
 Additionally, the Senate advises the president and the Board of Visitors concerning educational and related matters affecting the welfare of the University.

-The Faculty Senate is a representative body consisting of approximately eighty members elected from the schools.
+The Faculty Senate is a representative body consisting of approximately eighty-two members elected from the schools, with faculty members not in a school forming their own delegation as if it were a school.
 Its presiding officer is the president of the University.
 The president, the executive vice president and provost, the vice presidents of the University, the deans of schools, and the University librarian serve as ex officio members of the Faculty Senate with voice but without vote (except in the case of a tie vote, in which case the president casts the deciding vote).
 The Faculty Senate has an elected chair and an executive council, as well as several committees.
 The chair has the power to call meetings of the Faculty Senate on behalf of the executive council.
 The Constitution and By-laws of The Faculty Senate can be found online.
 Refer to the constitution and by-laws for faculty member eligibility criteria.

 General Faculty Council